Last updated 31 October 2022

-When a person has found a village where they want to live, depending on the type of tenure in the village, the operator will give them a Public Information Document (PID) and a residence agreement (s 44 Retirement Villages Act 1999 (Qld) (Retirement Villages Act)).
-The PID is a government template which is completed by the village operator.
+When a person has found a village where they want to live, depending on the type of tenure in the village, the operator must give them a:

-The residence agreement may be called a licence agreement or a lease.
+The residence contract may be called a licence agreement or a lease.
 The intending resident may also receive an application for residence document, which requires them to complete personal details.

-The most important document is the PID (s 74 Retirement Villages Act).
-This document sets out the essential details about the village and the resident’s rights and obligations and should be read carefully.
+The most important document is the VCD (s 74 Retirement Villages Act).
+This document sets out the essential details about the village and the resident’s rights and obligations, and should be read carefully.
 While it can contain lots of information, it should contain a copy of:

 - any service agreement (i.e. to provide personal services to the resident)

 - a budget for the operating costs of the village